polifonia-project/stories/Jorge: Librarian/Jorge#2_FindSimilarScores.md

 ---
-component-id: Jorge#1_OrganizeMyLibrary
+component-id: Jorge#2_FindSimilarScores
 name:  Librarian
 persona:
 - Jorge
 keywords:
 - Improve findability
-- Provide summary of content
+- Help library visitors to get what they search for by relaxing their initial searches
 work-package:
 - WP1
 - WP2